 Please bring: a notebook, a pencil (in addition to pens for note-taking), watercolors, and a small paintbrush.

 Plenary 1: On Living Books or Adventures in Eden with Dr. Carroll Smith (open to the public)

 Plenary 2: Charlotte Mason and the Importance of Place with Parke Stalcup

 Did you know Charlotte Mason wrote six volumes of geography readers, call the Ambleside Geography Books?
 It must have been important to her.
 Like me, you have read probably what she wrote in the her six volumes for years, but access to the Parent’s Review articles has given the opportunity for a deeper look at how she went about teaching this broad subject.
 In this plenary I will explore what has been gleaned from the study of her volumes and the Parent’s Review articles.
 Along with reviewing her principles on the teaching of geography, I will shed light on some current research into this topic.

-Plenary 3: Charlotte Mason in the 21st Century
+Plenary 3: Charlotte Mason in the 21st Century with Dr. Carroll Smith